-Take the Wheat Flour in the mixing bowl.
+Take the Wheat Flour into the mixing bowl.
 Add a tsp of oil and mix well.

-Add warm water little at a time and knead into a smooth dough.
-Knead for 5 mins, finally add another tsp of oil and knead once again.
+Add warm water a little at a time and knead into a smooth dough.
+Knead for 5 mins, finally, add another tsp of oil and knead once again.

 Cover and let it rest for 30 min.
 Divide the dough into 8 small balls.

 Using a rolling pin, roll the dough into thin circles.
 Dust with all purpose flour as you roll.

 Cook on both sides on a hot tawa.
 You can also cook on the flame directly for a puffed rotli.